-Together with WRH, ICR has also contributed to the UNEP Gap Analysis on Pastoralism, following the UNEA Resolution on Sustainable Rangelands and Pastoralism, as well as to the Committee on an International Year of Rangelands and Pastoralism.
+Together with WRH, ICR has also contributed to the Committee on an International Year of Rangelands and Pastoralism.

 Concerning other activities, the Centre has achieved much within the main goals of the Centre, with limited resources.
 Several of these activities and initiatives have shown strategic potential for the Centre, and have had significant positive impact on other operations, projects and initiatives of the Centre.